 Written By Sheila M. Cooperman LMHC, Licensed Psychotherapist and creator of Wellotonin

-Mood -Mental Health -Inhale… Exhale, Take a Breath?
+Mood -Mental Health -Inhale… Exhale, Take a Breath???

 There is nothing wrong with supplements, but you can’t expect to take them all.
 This is routinely the case with a lot of people who want to use natural supplements for their mood.
-They don’t do their research, and begin buying and consuming all types of products that do the same thing.
+They don’t do their research, listen to everyone and begin buying and consuming all types of products that do the same thing.
 It is also important to make this strong distinction between vitamins/ minerals, herbs and homeopathic products.
 They are not the same, and not even close to being the same.

 Our foods contain vitamins, minerals, and some fatty acids and often supplements are taken to boost these quantities.
 Vitamin D – case in point is in our foods, but for many reasons, we just may not be getting enough.
 When it comes to Vitamin D, it is hugely important on a cellular level.